Veteran cable executive Kevin Kay is President, Spike (soon to be Paramount Network), TV Land, CMT.

-Prior to his GM role, Kay was Executive Vice President, Programming and Production, responsible for production and original series development for the network.
-He oversaw the network’s original series including the highly-rated Ultimate Fighting Championship™ franchise, “TNA iMPACT,” “Pros vs. Joes,” “MXC,” the original “Joe Schmo,” the critically-acclaimed event series, “The Kill Point,” and tent-pole events including the “Spike TV Video Game Awards,” “Scream,” and “Guy’s Choice.”
+Before his GM role, Kay was Executive Vice President, Programming and Production, responsible for production and original series development for Spike.
+He oversaw the network’s original series including the highly-rated Ultimate Fighting Championship™ franchise, “TNA iMPACT” wrestling, “Pros vs. Joes,” “MXC,” the original “Joe Schmo,” the event series, “The Kill Point,” and tent-pole events including the “Spike TV Video Game Awards,” and “Scream.”

-Before joining TNN (which was later re-branded as Spike TV) in 2003, Kay served as Executive Vice President, Production and Original Series Development for Nickelodeon, Nick At Nite and TV Land.
-He was responsible for Nickelodeon’s ongoing program development and current series production activities.
-He oversaw the development of many Nickelodeon hits, including the animated smash hit “SpongeBob SquarePants” and “The Fairly OddParents” as well as “All That,” “The Brothers Garcia,” “The Amanda Show,” “Kenan & Kel,” “The Nick Cannon Show” and “Jimmy Neutron.”
+Before joining Spike (which was previously TNN) in 2003, Kay served as Executive Vice President, Production and Original Series Development for Nickelodeon, Nick At Nite and TV Land.
+He was responsible for Nickelodeon’s program development and current series production activities.
+He oversaw the development of many Nickelodeon franchise hits, including the animated smash hit “SpongeBob SquarePants” and “The Fairly OddParents” as well as “The Brothers Garcia,” “The Amanda Show,” “The Nick Cannon Show” and “Jimmy Neutron.”

-Kay first joined Nickelodeon as Executive in Charge of Production of the critically-acclaimed series, “The Adventures of Pete &Pete” and managed production of “Weinerville” and the award-winning series, “Wildside.”
-He also provided the creative leadership in the development of such classic Nickelodeon series as “Kenan & Kel” and “All That.”
+Kay first joined Nickelodeon as Executive in Charge of Production of the series “The Adventures of Pete &Pete” and also managed the production of “Weinerville” and the award-winning series, “Wildside.”
+He also provided the creative leadership in the development of classic Nickelodeon series as “Kenan & Kel” and “All That.”